 In terms of controls, the Nikon Z 40mm bears a single control ring.
 However, the control ring can be configured to drive manual focus, set aperture, or adjust exposure compensation.

-Towards the front of the lens is a 52mm filter thread for smaller cheaper filters.
+Towards the front of the lens is a 52mm filter thread for smaller, cheaper filters.
 And talking about cheap, the lens mount is entirely plastic.
-Whilst I expect it makes no practical difference whatsoever, cheaper lenses such as the Canon RF 50mm F/1.8 and the Nikon AF-S 50mm feature metal mounts.
-At this price, the all-plastic mount just feels mean.
+While I expect it makes no practical difference, more affordable lenses such as the Canon RF 50mm F/1.8 and the Nikon AF-S 50mm F1.8G feature metal mounts.
+At this price, the all-plastic mount feels mean.

 Of course, the Nikon Z 40mm F2 is not a premium lens.
 Thus it’s no surprise it lacks premium features such as optical stabilization, fancy nanocoatings, and weather sealing.
-Whilst Nikon advertises drip and dust resistance, it also states it’s less tolerant to either than other lenses.
-Or, to put it another way – don’t push your luck.
+While Nikon advertises drip and dust resistance, it also states it’s less tolerant than its premium lenses.
+In other words, don’t push your luck.

 |Optical Design||6 Elements in 4 Groups|

 Nikon Z 40mm F2 Compatability

 Does the Nikon Z work with Nikon DSLRs and Z DX cameras?

 The Nikon Z 40mm F2 will work fine on a Z DX camera such as the Nikon Zfc or Z50.
 However, due to the smaller sensor, the Z 40mm will present a much narrower 39-degree angle of view.
 Or about the same as a 60mm lens on a full-frame camera.
 Unfortunately, this is a little too narrow for everyday photography but good for portraits.